VysePresident/MafiaBot2/README.md

 -(Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

+-Logged(6/28/23) Need to completely remove time (and send an appropriate message) when thread ends.
+Very minor.

 # IN-TESTING-PHASE:
 1) Features, changes, bug-fixes that need testing when bot is free: